husainl337/Minor-Project/README.md

 Usage:
-download the whole folder and run the app.py file to launch the server.
+Download the whole folder and run the app.py file to launch the server.